bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

     indicating the unit.
 The list of base units is shown in the table.

-==If no units are specified, values will always be interpreted in the base units of the framework.
+If no units are specified, values will always be interpreted in the base units of the framework.
 In some cases this can lead to unexpected results.
 E.g. specifying a bias voltage as `bias_voltage = 50` results in an applied voltage of .
-Therefore it is strongly recommended to always specify units in the configuration files.==
+Therefore it is strongly recommended to always specify units in the configuration files.

 The internal base units of the framework are not chosen for user convenience but for maximum precision of the calculations and in order